Guto Nyth Brân: Races

 The race was over 12 miles between Newport and Bedwas.
 Guto's effort looked in vain as Prince took an early lead, but a devastating uphill sprint from Guto saw him surge past Prince near the end and beat his challenger, taking the prize and the honour of being named the fastest man of his time.

+Death and burial

 But the race took a fatal toll on Guto: it is reputed that during the post-race celebrations he collapsed and died in his lover's arms after an over vigorous congratulatory back-slap.

 His body was laid to rest at St Gwynno Church in the Llanwynno forestry.
 A large gravestone was erected in 1866, over 100 years after his death.